 Migrating to the cloud is a big endeavor and can bring lots of positive changes to the way an organization collaborates.
 Choosing the right way to get there is probably the most crucial step, so it’s important to do extensive research on which method best suits your needs.

 The manual migration scenario simply doesn’t work for me, as the integrity of the documents isn’t kept.
-The migration API is a quick and easy way to move your content from a source to a destination, as is the FastTrack method, if you have the right amount of seats.
+The SPMT is a quick and easy way to move your content from a source to a destination if you don’t have custom metadata.

-The Hybrid scenario is great and I strongly recommend you use it during your transition, however it provides no real solution to move your content over.
-Your best bet would definitely be to use a custom solution or a third party tool that can get everything done with minimal effort.
+The hybrid scenario is great, and I strongly recommend you use it during your transition.
+However, it provides no real solution to move your content over.
+Your best bet would definitely be to use a custom solution or a third-party migration tool like ShareGate Desktop that can get everything done with minimal effort.